 I can give thee but a song.

-❡ Here, said the year: This Language & Literature archive also includes our regular collection of Homeschool Poems-of-the-Week. 🖋
+❡ Here, said the year: This collection of Language & Literature posts also includes our regular series of Homeschool Poems-of-the-Week. 🖋

 “Over against the ships he dropped to a knee, let fly a shaft / and a terrifying clash rang out from the great silver bow. / First he went for the mules and circling dogs but then, / launching a piercing shaft at the men themselves, / he cut them down in droves.”